zacs/ha-nfl/README.md

 A small subset of the most popular teams/leagues have been pre-configured to simplify their setup.
 This is referred to as native support.
 Unfortunately, given the large number of teams/leagues for which APIs exist, it is impossible to provide native support for all of them.

 The remaining teams/leagues are still supported, however they require a couple extra steps to set up.
-This is referred to as setting up a Custom API Configuration.
+This is referred to as configuring a Custom API.

 ### Natively Supported (Pre-Configured) Sports / Leagues